kevinlondon/kevinlondon.github.io/_posts/2021-10-13-asking-for-help.md

 ---
 layout: post
-title: Getting Unstuck as an Engineer
+title: Getting Unstuck
 date: 2021-10-13 20:00:01.000000000 -07:00
 ---

-One of the most frequent conversations that comes up when I'm working with other engineers is: how do I ask for help?
+One of the most frequent conversations that comes up when I'm working with other software engineers is: how do I ask for help?
 How do I find what I need to locate if I don't know where to look?
 What do I do if I keep getting stuck?

 ### Try the Obvious